gravitational/teleport/docs/4.0/user-manual.md

 1. Connects to `node`
 2. Binds the local port 5000 to port 80 on google.com
 3. Executes `curl` command locally, which results in `curl` hitting google.com:80 via `node`

+### SSH Jumphost
+While implementing ProxyJump for Teleport, we have extended the feature to `tsh`.

+`$ tsh ssh -J proxy.example.com telenode`

+Known limits:
+- Only one jump host is supported (`-J` supports chaining that teleport does not utilise) and tsh will return with error in case of two jumphosts: `-J` a,b will not work.

+ -When `tsh ssh -J user@proxy` is used, it overrides the SSH proxy defined in the tsh profile and port-forwarding is used instead of the existing teleport proxy subsystem.

 ### Resolving Node Names